dnyaneshwari2502/lab2-url-lister/Solution.md

 After scaling the worker nodes from 2 workers to 4 workers, I observed that the execution time for 2 nodes (98.27s) is greater than the execution time for 4 nodes (77.15s).
 This tells us that adding more workers reduced the runtime by approximately 21 seconds.
 I also observed that the CPU time spent (2 nodes- 17910ms, 4 nodes- 16750ms) and the Memory usage for 4 nodes configuration is slightly less than for the 2 nodes configuration.
 This basically helped me understand that if we add more worker nodes, it will help in improving performance through parallel processing.

+Talking about the combiners, as per my understanding, combiners run on the output of mapper before sending it to the reducers.
+In the case of Java WordCount implementation, a Combiner is basically used to reduce the amount of data transferred between the Mapper and Reducer.
+It implements this by performing local aggregation on each Mapper node.
+Even though this works correctly for simple word counting, it can cause problems for the URLCount application because summation follows associative and commutative properties.
+Combiner may combine partial counts locally before sending the outputs to Reducer, which can lead to incorrect results.
+It will mostly impact the tasks where we have to consider the exact occurrences, ordering, or context of URLs.
+Therefore, even if combiner is used for efficiency, using it in this case can produce a different or sometimes inaccurate output.

 Author: Dnyaneshwari Rakshe